haozhenWu/beautiful-jekyll/_posts/2016-09-27-CS638-Data-Science.md

 			}
 {% endhighlight %}

 Now, we have been able to crawl the information from one single page.
-Wouldn't it be interesting to iteratively go into specific links (eg, each movie link from the Top 250 movie page) and extract information within those pages?
+Wouldn't it be interesting to iteratively go into each specific links (eg, each movie link from the Top 250 movie page) and extract information within those pages?

-Below codes create a spider named "loop eachmovie" and used the same method before to get the link of each movie from the starting url "start_urls".
+Below codes create a spider named "loopeachmovie" and used the same method before to get the link of each movie from the starting url "start_urls".
 For each individual movie link it acquired, it will send a Request using the new link and a callback funtion defined by "parse_movie". "parse_movie" is the structure I defined here to extract the data within each individual movie page.
 Essentially, for each selectd url, Scrapy will create a Response object and you can extract data you want using Response's methods such as its CSS and Xpath functions.

 {% highlight javascript linenos %}
 import scrapy